Cobalt-Strike/sleep_python_bridge/README.md

 # Cobalt Strike Sleep Python Bridge

-This project is 'bridge' between the sleep and python.
+This project is 'bridge' between the sleep and python language.
 It allows the control of a Cobalt Strike teamserver through python without the need for for the standard GUI client.

 NOTE: This project is very much in BETA.
 The goal is to provide a playground for testing and is in no way an officially support feature.
 Perhaps this could be something added in the future to the core product.